 Try to avoid having too many different types of ideal customer.
 I would suggest a maximum of three different customer personas, otherwise the risk is that you will split your focus or dilute your marketing and SEO efforts.

-Are you a service provider, coach, expert, or small-business owner and frustrated that your marketing isn’t working, fed up with continually putting in too much effort for too little return, and wondering if there is a better way to attract customers and make more sales?
+Are you a service provider, coach, expert, or small-business owner and frustrated that your marketing isn’t working as well as you would like and wondering if there is a better way to attract ideal customers?

 Now I’m going to hand over to you.
 Who is your ideal customer?
 Is this a concept you’ve thought about before?
 If you do have an ideal customer, how does knowing them effect your SEO?
 I’d love you to leave your thoughts in the comments below.